aai-institute/practical-ai-act/README.md

 Once the server is up, the documentation will be available at <http://127.0.0.1:8000/>.

+## Linting and testing

+This repository contains a pre-commit configuration.
+To ensure that changes conform to the rules, run `uv run pre-commit run --all-files` after staging your changes.
+To run the project's test suite, you can use the `uv run pytest` command.

 ## A simple example

 Change to the project's directory, and start an mlflow server in a terminal: